vaadin/flow/flow-client/README.md

    - remove dev-bundle in the current folder: `rm -rf src/main/dev-bundle`
    - remove dev-bundle in the sub-folders: find . -type d -name dev-bundle -delete

+## Debugging

+In short debugging is building flow client JS in pretty/detailed mode and then adding it to your project and then using it for debugging in the browser.
+1. `git clone git@github.com:vaadin/flow.git`
+2. `git checkout <appropriate branch/tag>`
+3. Edit `flow-client/pom.xml` and change `<gwt.module.style>OBF</gwt.module.style> to DETAILED or PRETTY`
+4. Then build the project: `mvn clean install` in the `flow-client` folder.
+   - Do not mind the many ERRORS happening while building the JAR, eventually build can be SUCCESS still,
+   - the built JAR should be at the /target directory e.g. `target/flow-client-23.3-SNAPSHOT.jar`
+5. Make sure your project is using the non-obfuscated `flow-client.jar`:
+   - Editing `pom.xml` or `gradle.build` or any other way,
+   - OR just uncompress the built JAR file and then copy the `FlowClient.js` from it to your proper directory (where it is served to frontend) in e.g.: `frontend/generated/jar-resources`
+6. Then you can debug the JS code in your browser's dev tools (e.g.sources tab: `VAADIN/generated/jar-resources/FlowClient.js`)